Weather Attribution Science

 What have researchers found so far?

-One example from a 2017 paper analyzed a deluge in Louisiana in August of 2016.
+An earlier example from a 2017 paper analyzed a deluge in Louisiana in August of 2016.
 They used the unconditional modeling approach with data going back to 1860 and ran six different models.

 The left-hand chart shows the change in probability of the event, based on the risk ratio metric.
+The right-hand chart shows the change in intensity, meaning in this case the total rainfall.

 They also computed a weighted average of the six models demonstrated by the added green dotted lines.